scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Whilst the certificates used in the Control Plane PKI are X.509 v3 certificates, this specification is more restrictive.
 This section defines these additional constraints and conditions in comparison to {{RFC5280}}, which apply to all SCION certificate types.
 For the baseline X.509 v3 format, refer to {{RFC5280}} and {{X.509}} Clause 7.2.

-`TBSCertificate` sequence: Contains information associated with the subject of the certificate and the CA that issued it.
-It includes the following fields:
+The following subsections define the specific constraints for the fields contained in the `TBSCertificate` sequence.

+### `version`

-- `version` field: Describes the version of the encoded certificate.
-It MUST be set to "v3" (as extensions are REQUIRED in SCION).
+The `version` field describes the version of the encoded certificate.
+It MUST be set to "v3" because extensions are required.

+### `serialNumber`

-- `serialNumber` field: A positive integer assigned by the CA to each certificate.
+The `serialNumber` field contains a positive integer assigned by the CA to each certificate.
 It MUST be unique for each certificate issued by a given CA.

+### `signature` {#certsign}

-- `signature` field: Contains the identifier for the algorithm used by the CA to sign the certificate.
+The `signature` field contains the identifier for the signature algorithm used by the CA to sign the certificate.

-  - **SCION constraints**: supported signatures are described in [](#certsign).
-  - **Additional conditions and remarks**: As a consequence, the `parameters` field in the `AlgorithmIdentifier` sequence MUST NOT be used.

-- `issuer` field: Contains the distinguished name (DN) of the entity that has issued and signed the certificate (usually a CA).

-  - **SCION constraints**:

-    - This field MUST be non-empty.

-  - **Additional conditions and remarks**: All SCION implementations MUST support the additional SCION-specific attribute `ISD-AS number`.
-For details, see [](#issuer) and [](#isd-as-nr).

-- `validity` field: Defines the validity period of the certificate.

-  - **SCION constraints**: All certificates MUST have a well-defined expiration date.
-GeneralizedTime value "99991231235959Z" MUST NOT be used.
-  - **Additional conditions and remarks**: SCION recommends a specific maximum validity period for each type of certificate.
-For details, see [](#key-pair-notation).
-SCION implementations SHOULD adopt these values.

-- `subject` field: Defines the entity that owns the certificate.

-  - **SCION constraints**:

-    - This field MUST be non-empty.

-  - **Additional conditions and remarks**: The `subject` field is specified in the same way as the `issuer` field.
-For details, see [](#issuer) and [](#isd-as-nr).

-- `subjectPublicKeyInfo` field: Carries the public key of the certificate's subject (the entity that owns the certificate, as defined in the `subject` field).
-The `subjectPublicKeyInfo` field also identifies which algorithm to use with the key.

-  - **SCION constraints**: For constraints regarding the algorithm, see the `signature` field.

-- `issuerUniqueID` field: it MUST NOT be used in SCION.

-- `subjectUniqueID` field: it MUST NOT be used in SCION.

-- `extensions` sequence: Defines the extensions of the certificate.
-For a description of all extensions used in SCION, see [](#exts).

-### `signature` Field  {#certsign}

-The `signature` field contains information about the signature algorithm.
 Current implementations use the ECDSA signature algorithm defined in {{X9.62}}.
+As a consequence, the `parameters` field in the `AlgorithmIdentifier` sequence MUST NOT be used.

 The Object Identifiers (OIDs) for ECDSA are defined as `ecdsa-with-SHA256`, `ecdsa-with-SHA384`, and `ecdsa-with-SHA512` in {{RFC5758}}.